Kiverix/Charred-Skies/README.md

 # Charred Skies
- Adds dynamic scorch marks to teh SOCK shuttle
+ Adds dynamic scorch marks to the SOCK shuttle

  To install this mod, simply place it under your "GameData" folder